rpf13/the-collection/README.md

     - Implement a feature to tag, label individual items
     - Enhance the search to a dynamic live search.
 Will require JS and further modifications.
     - User can update his profile - enhance the profile icon in the navbar with functionality that the user can update, delete his own profile.
+    - For paginated collections, display the page number of paginated pages, instead of only prev / next
+    - Advanced server & client side image file verification for uploading an image

 ---